 Hand returned to Lancaster at the War’s end and entered politics as a Federalist.
 He served in Congress, the Pennsylvania General Assembly and was elected Burgess of Lancaster.
 Edward Hand and his family moved to Rock Ford in 1794.
 The 1800 U.S. Census tells of fourteen members of the household.
 In addition to his immediate family, this list likely includes Katherine Hand’s mother, Edward Hand’s secretary, a free white laborer and one enslaved person, Frank.
 Frank, a person of African descent, was a farm hand who escaped shortly before Edward Hand’s death in 1802.
 Katherine Hand remained at Rock Ford with several of her children after her husband’s death.
 Lancaster County tax records indicate that she enslaved one unnamed person of African descent.
 Katherine Hand died at Rock Ford in 1805.

-THE HOUSE AND "PLANTATION"
+THE MANSION AND FARM

 Historic Rock Ford is located along the banks of the Conestoga River about one and a half miles southeast of downtown Lancaster.
 In the 18th Century, no bridges spanned the Conestoga so it was necessary to “ford”- or cross—it at locations known to be sufficiently shallow and where the river bottom was sufficiently firm.
 Thus, “Rock Ford” referred to the “ford at the rock” either because of the nearby large rock outcropping or because the bottom of the river had a hard, rocky bottom at this crossing point.

 While owned by the Hand family, the property was a working farm with fields, livestock, and extensive orchards.
 Edward Hand, an avid horticulturist, is remembered for introducing a strain of plum, which subsequently bore his name.
-By the late 1790's, in addition to the mansion, the plantation boasted a tenant house, springhouse, two barns, and numerous outbuildings.
+By the late 1790's, in addition to the mansion, the farm boasted a tenant house, springhouse, two barns, and numerous outbuildings.

 On July 4, 1791, General and Mrs. Hand entertained George Washington for tea during the President's visit to Lancaster.
 Although the precise location of this tea was not contemporaneously documented, it was traditionally believed to have taken place at Rock Ford.